5 October 2011

-The under-performing Edinburgh-based institution continues to dole out massive pay and bonus packages to hundreds of third-rate investment bankers in Global Banking & Markets despite the losses they are making.
-Whether it continues to do so, given that GBM staff have apparently badly miscalled the eurozone sovereign debt crisis and are currently said to be losing hundreds of millions of pounds daily on cack-handed forex and fixed-interest trades, remains to be seen (I’m writing a more detailed piece on their current losing streak in the near future).
-Irrespective of their current performance, it is farcical for Cameron to claim bonuses are “toughly controlled” at RBS.
+The underperforming Edinburgh-based institution continues to dole out massive pay and bonus packages to hundreds of third-rate investment bankers in its investment banking arm, Global Banking & Markets, despite the losses they are making.
+Whether it continues to do so, given that GBM staff have apparently badly miscalled the eurozone sovereign debt crisis and are currently said to be losing hundreds of millions of pounds a day on cack-handed forex and fixed-interest trades, remains to be seen (I’m writing a more detailed piece on their current losing streak in the near future).
+Irrespective of their current performance, Cameron is just wrong to claim bonuses are “toughly controlled” at RBS.

 “So I think we are effectively regulating the banks after years of ineffective regulation and the bigger picture is we’ve also got the Bank of England now properly in control of the banking situation which wasn’t the case in the past.”

-This is just plain hogwash.
+This is hogwash.
 For a start, Project Merlin was always a charade which even Cameron’s colleague, business secretary Vince Cable, admits has failed, both in terms of persuading bankers to rein in their pay and to lend more to small businesses.
-Otherwise, why would chancellor George Osborne bother to announce the launch “credit easing” in his conference speech on Monday?
+Otherwise, why would chancellor George Osborne have bothered to announce the launch “credit easing” in his conference speech on Monday?

-And for Cameron to claim that the coalition is “effectively regulating the banks” is simply laughable.
-The Fundamentally Supine Authority remains in sole charge of financial regulation until 2012-13.
-Remember that this is the organisation that has failed even to publish the findings of its supposed “investigations” into why banks like Royal Bank of Scotland and HBOS failed, largely, it seems, due to its own complicity in their collapses.
+And for Cameron to claim the coalition is “effectively regulating the banks” is laughable.
+The Fundamentally Supine Authority remains in sole charge of financial regulation until April 2013.
+Remember: this is the organisation that has failed even to publish the findings of its supposed “investigations” into why banks like Royal Bank of Scotland and HBOS failed, largely due to its complicity in their collapses.

-Worse, it’s highly probable that the FSA continues to conspire with several large British banks to cover up their pre-crash misdeeds.
+Worse, the FSA continues to conspire with several large British banks to cover up their pre-crash misdeeds.
 Indeed, if the UK had a properly functioning democracy and judicial system, it’s possible that some of the regulator’s senior officials would be found guilty of conspiracy to pervert the course of justice.
 I believe the justice secretary Ken Clarke knows this.

-Given this background, can the FSA really be expected to “effectively regulate the banks”?
+Given this background, can the FSA really be described as “effectively regulating the banks”?
 I doubt it.

-Regretably, therefore, and contrary to Cameron’s claims, the FSA remains the sole regulator of the financial sector until the new regulatory structure, which is still going through the consultation phase, takes effect in December 2012 (at the earliest).
+Regrettably, therefore, and contrary to Cameron’s claims, the FSA remains the sole regulator of the financial sector until the new regulatory structure, which is still going through the consultation phase, takes effect in 18 months time.

-These are just some of the reasons why my jaw hit the floor when I heard Cameron’s remarks about the banking sector on Tuesday morning.
-He came over as so glib, so blandly complacent, and so ill-informed it bordered on the terrifying.
+These are just some of the reasons my jaw hit the floor when I heard Cameron’s remarks about the banking sector on Tuesday morning.
+He came across as so glib, complacent, and ill-informed it was, frankly, terrifying.

 And while Cameron claims the coalition has the banks under control, Lloyds and RBS continue to prey on some of their small businesses customers with alacrity (see: RBS seeks to destroy its own SME customers and Lloyds remains in denial about massive HBOS fraud).